Deadline: May 13, 2022

 Value and duration

-Up to eight grants of $4,000 each are available to cover expenses associated with the submission of funding applications, including: hiring an RA; collecting preliminary data; travel; field research; pilot or feasibility studies; or the provision of matching funds.
+Up to three grants of $4,000 each are available to cover expenses associated with the submission of funding applications, including: hiring an RA; collecting preliminary data; travel; field research; pilot or feasibility studies; or, the provision of matching funds.
 Typically, the duration of the funding is for a maximum of one year from receipt of award, with a one-year no-cost extension.
-Due to the current COVID pandemic, the funding awarded in 2021 will be for a two-year period.

 All applicants will receive feedback and the opportunity to work with a RIFA mentor following the award announcement.